 With low-carb diets that eliminate gluten on the rise, more and more people are searching for that perfect pasta substitute.
 While most people opt for “zoodles”, made from cold zucchini, I much prefer the savory-sweet flavor and hot temperature of spaghetti squash.
 There are various ways to prepare spaghetti squash, from the oven to the slow cooker, but my personal favorite method is in the air fryer.
 Which begs the question of how to cook spaghetti squash in the air fryer.
 We’re so glad you asked!

-In honor of fall, it’s only fitting that we pay homage to one of the greatest autumn vegetables: the sweet potato, or, depending upon where you’re from, yams.
-These delicious orange nightshades make the perfect side for pork, chicken, and beef mains, but they also stand alone for a scrumptious and nutritious main.
-And the best news yet is that you can “bake” sweet potatoes in the air fryer more efficiently than in an oven.
+In honor of fall, it’s only fitting that we pay homage to one of the greatest autumn vegetables: the sweet potato (or, depending upon where you’re from, yams).
+These delicious orange nightshades make the perfect side for pork, chicken, and beef main dish entrees, but they also stand alone as a scrumptious and nutritious solo meal.
+And the best news is that you can “bake” sweet potatoes in the air fryer more efficiently than in an oven.

 Whether you’re on a special vegan diet or just love great food, you’re really missing out if you’ve never tried falafel.
 And when cooked in the air fryer, this tasty Mediterranean dish serves up all the flavor without the excess fat.
 So read on to find out how to cook falafel in the air fryer.